What is Multicloud?

 - To help organizations meet regulatory requirements by selecting from multiple IaaS providers' datacenter regions or availability zones

-The security posture of major cloud providers is as good as or better than most enterprise datacenters and security should no longer be considered a primary inhibitor to the adoption of multi-cloud services.
+The security posture of major cloud providers is as good as or better than most enterprise datacenters and security should no longer be considered a primary inhibitor to the adoption of multicloud services.
 However, it is not as simple as moving on-premise workloads to the cloud.
-Security teams should look to leverage the programmatic infrastructure of public cloud IaaS.
+Security teams should look to leverage the programmatic infrastructure of public cloud IaaS and understand that in a public cloud world, security is a “shared responsibility”.
+The cloud provider is responsible for security “of the cloud” while the user is responsible for security “in the cloud”.
 Automating as much of the process as possible removes the potential for human error — generally responsible for successful security attacks.
 The critical driver for success in the cloud world where digital assets are ephemeral can also get provisioned and deprovisioned on demand.
 Keeping track of security controls needs to be programmatic for ensuring complete cloud compliance.